 Our Pittsburgh faulty brakes accident lawyer explains that you will also have to prove that you were not negligent in the maintenance of your vehicle.
 To do that, you will have to demonstrate evidence that you regularly inspected and maintained your vehicle.
 You will also have to prove that during the most recent inspection by a mechanic, you were not warned or notified of any defects or that something needed to be replaced.
 Or even if you were warned, proper maintenance was conducted accordingly.

 Statements from witnesses also matter when it comes to determining fault in a car crash caused by faulty or defective brakes.
 The same can be said about a police report after the car accident.
 For example, if you never mention to the police that you had problems with your brakes, do not be surprised if the other party or their insurance company refuse to not believe you when you begin to shift the blame on the auto manufacturer or your mechanic later on.

-Here at SMA Law Group, our skilled car accident lawyers have helped our clients to establish all of the following elements after their motor vehicle collisions caused by brake failure:
+Here at SMT Legal, our skilled car accident lawyers have helped our clients to establish all of the following elements after their motor vehicle collisions caused by brake failure: